christytan/ords-apex-dbcs/exacs-QA/SetupORDSandAPEXonDBCS.md

 - Access to your Oracle cloud account.
 - A pre-provisioned DB instance on Exadata.
 Refer to [Lab 3](?lab=lab-3-provision-databases-on-exadata-cloud) on how to provision a DB instance on Exadata.
 - Access to a Dev Client on OCI for the database instance.
 Refer to [Lab 4](?lab=lab-4-configure-development-system-for-use) to know how to setup a Dev Client.
 - Have appropriate IAM policies assigned to run Terraform on OCI.
-Please request your tenancy administrator to assign you SSH Key pair (OpenSSH) and API Sign-in Key.
+Please request your tenancy administrator to assign you policies to allow access.
+- SSH Key pair (OpenSSH) and API Sign-in Key.
     - Note :
         1. (Optional) if you need to create a new ssh key pair visit this <a href=https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/compute-iaas/generating_ssh_key/generate_ssh_key.html>link</a>

         2. (Optional) if you need to setup a new oci api key for your Oracle Cloud Account, visit this <a href=https://docs.cloud.oracle.com/en-us/iaas/Content/Functions/Tasks/functionssetupapikey.htm>link</a>

 ## Steps